 A student with a physical disability must provide professional verification certified by a licensed physician, psychologist, audiologist, speech pathologist, rehabilitation counselor, physical therapist, occupational therapist, or other professional health care provider who is qualified in the diagnosis of the disability.
 The verification must reflect the student's present level of functioning of the major life activity affected by the disability.
-The student shall provide the verification documentation to the Coordinator of the Disability Resource program.
+The student shall provide the verification documentation to the Dean of Student Services.
 The cost of obtaining the professional verification shall be borne by the student.